Shariah-compliant investments are governed by the requirements of Shariah law and the principles of Islam.

 - Weapons and defence

 There are also some generally accepted accounting restrictions in Shariah investing.
-Companies must maintain a debt to equity ratio less than 33%, which rules out businesses with high levels of borrowing and means a focus on more stable businesses.
-In addition, companies must generally have accounts receivable and cash of less than 50% of total assets.
+Companies must maintain a debt-to-equity ratio less than 33%, which rules out businesses with high levels of borrowing and means a focus on more stable businesses.
+In addition, halal-compliant companies must generally have accounts receivable and cash of less than 50% of total assets.

 The investment screening process is comparable to that of ‘negatively screened’ ethical funds using ESG (environmental, social and governance) criteria.
 However, a Shariah-compliant fund will also have a Shariah board made up of Islamic scholars who decide or check which companies meet the rules.
 Different funds will have slightly different policies according to the beliefs and interpretations of their advisory board, so investors are advised to consult the fund’s prospectus to ensure it meets their own principles before investing.